jason-p-pickering/d2-mda/README.md

-# DHIS2 App Template for Dummies
+# DHIS2 Metadata Integrity App
-Basic DHIS2 app skeleton.
+This app will help you to assess your metadata quality using the built-in checks in DHIS2.

 ## License
-© Copyright
+© Copyright 2023 University of Oslo

 ## Getting started